 Video footage showed Trump descending the plane’s steps with caution, holding the handrail as he slowly made his way to the tarmac before boarding a nearby helicopter for the final part of his trip.

 The president’s visible fatigue has intensified worries about the demanding pace of his schedule.
-According to reports, aides have encouraged Trump to stay alert during public events, while cabinet members have been told to shorten their briefings in meetings.

-After a demanding overseas trip, Chief of Staff Susie Wiles announced a major change to the president’s travel schedule.
-Trump will scale back his international appearances and shift his attention to domestic trips as the November midterm elections approach.
+During the trip to Davos, White House Chief of Staff Susie Wiles announced a major change to the president’s travel schedule.
+Trump has said he will scale back his international appearances and shift his attention to domestic trips as the November midterm elections approach.

 The domestic tour will include a stop in Iowa, where Trump is expected to deliver remarks centered on economic issues.
 This shift marks a realignment of priorities for an administration that had originally envisioned a more prominent international agenda in its second term.